Delors/Lectures/prog-java-basics/kontrollfragen.de.rst

          .. solution::
             :pwd: "Ausreichend"

-            .. rubric:: Lösung

             Ausreichend - obwohl die Frage ist, was bei negativen Zahlen passiert!

    .. card::

        .. exercise:: Ist der Kommentar ausreichend?

          .. code:: java
             :class: copy-to-clipboard
             :number-lines:

             /**
              * Computes the absolute value of the argument.
              *
              * @param a - the argument whose absolute value is to be
              *            determined
              * @return the absolute value of the argument.
              */